aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-rendering-techniques/rendering-barcode-servlet/_index.md

 - **Is the code compatible with modern servlet containers?** Absolutely – it works with Tomcat, Jetty, and any servlet‑3.0+ container.

 ## What is a Barcode Servlet?
 A barcode servlet is a server‑side component that dynamically creates a barcode image on each HTTP request and streams it back to the client.
-This approach eliminates the need to store static images and ensures that the barcode data is always up‑to‑date.
+This eliminates the need to store static images and guarantees that the barcode data is always up‑to‑date.

-## Why Use Aspose.BarCode to Create Barcode Servlet?
+## Why Use Aspose Barcode Java to Create a Barcode Servlet?
-- **Rich encoding support:** Over 50 barcode symbologies out of the box.
+- **Rich barcode encoding Code128 support:** Over 50 symbologies, including the popular CODE_128.
 - **High‑quality rendering:** Generates crisp PNG, JPEG, or SVG images.
 - **Simple API:** Minimal code required to produce professional barcodes.
-- **Cross‑platform:** Works on any Java SE/EE environment.
+- **Cross‑platform:** Works on any Java SE/EE environment and any servlet‑3.0+ container.

 ## Prerequisites

 Before you start, make sure you have:

 - **Java Development Environment:** JDK 8 or higher installed.
 - **Aspose.BarCode for Java Library:** Download it from the [download link](https://releases.aspose.com/barcode/java/).
 - **Servlet Container:** Apache Tomcat, Jetty, or any servlet‑3.0+ compliant server.